 I have two scavenger hunt options for you. 🙂

 The first one is a photo scavenger hunt.
-All you need is a camera (or a cellphone with a camera), some mode of transportation, and people to have fun with.
+All you need is a camera (or a cellphone with a camera), transportation, and people to have fun with.

 The next option is a really flexible Scavenger Hunt.

 This hunt just requires that you find something that coordinates with each letter of Memorial Day.
-You can take photos for each letter, gather items that start with each letter, perform a task for each letter, whatever you choose to do.
+You can take photos, gather items, or perform a task for each letter.
+Or anything else that works well with the hunt.
 It can take place indoors or outside, single or as a group, and any age can participate.
 Of course anything America themed should get extra points. 😉

 I hope you really enjoy these scavenger hunt ideas with your friends and family this Memorial Day.
 With summer just starting, outdoor activities to enjoy with your kids is always a good thing.